Ikejrmillsowoo/Ikejrmillsowoo/README.md

 - 👋 Hi, I’m @Ikejrmillsowoo
-- 👀 I’m an Aspiring Software Developer
+- 👀 I’m a Software Developer
-- 🌱 I’m currently working on improving my Skills
+- 🌱 I’m currently looking for a position
-- 💞️ I’m looking to collaborate on any available project to learn and add to my skill.
+- 💞️ I’m looking to be an asset to a team and to help solve problems.
-- 📫 How to reach me ..Email is the best Ikejrmillsowoo@gmail.com
+- 📫 How to reach me ..Email is the best, Ikejrmillsowoo@gmail.com

 <!---
 Ikejrmillsowoo/Ikejrmillsowoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.